-Hold a master's degree in a relevant subject area from a Norwegian university or qualifications approved as equivalent.
+To be admitted into the PhD programme in Engineering and Science, the applicant must hold a master's degree in a subject area relevant to the research area from a Norwegian university or qualifications approved as equivalent.

 The research work and dissertation must be of international standard.